Pre-Action Protocol for Professional Negligence

 (b) A clear chronological summary (including key dates) of the facts on which the claim is based.
 Key documents should be identified, copied and enclosed.

-(e) An estimate of the financial loss suffered by the Claimant and how it is calculated.
+(f) An estimate of the financial loss suffered by the claimant and how it is calculated.
 Supporting documents should be identified, copied and enclosed.
-If details of the financial loss cannot be supplied, the Claimant should explain why and should state when he will be in a position to provide the details.
+If details of the financial loss cannot be supplied, the claimant should explain why and should state when he will be in a position to provide the details.
 This information should be sent to the professional as soon as reasonably possible.
 If the claimant is seeking some form of non-financial redress, this should be made clear.

-(f) Confirmation whether or not an expert has been appointed.
+(g) Confirmation whether or not an expert has been appointed.
 If so, providing the identity and discipline of the expert, together with the date upon which the expert was appointed.

-(g) A request that a copy of the Letter of Claim be forwarded immediately to the professional's insurers, if any.
+(h) A request that a copy of the Letter of Claim be forwarded immediately to the professional's insurers, if any.

-If the professional is in difficulty in complying with the three month time period, the problem should be explained to the Claimant as soon as possible and, in any event, as long as possible before the end of the three month period.
+8.3 If the professional is in difficulty in complying with the three month time period, the problem should be explained to the claimant as soon as possible and, in any event, as long as possible before the end of the three month period.
 The professional should explain what is being done to resolve the problem and when the professional expects to be in a position to provide a Letter of Response and/or a Letter of Settlement.
-The claimant should agree to any reasonable request for an extension of the three month period.
+The claimant should agree to any reasonable requests for an extension of the three month period.

-(If the professional intends to claim against someone who is not currently a party to the dispute, that third party should be identified to the claimant in writing as soon as possible.
+8.5 If the professional intends to claim against someone who is not currently a party to the dispute, that third party should be identified to the claimant in writing as soon as possible.

 (a) a Letter of Response, or

-(b) a Letter of Settlement;
+(b) a Letter of Settlement; or

-The Letter of Response
+9.2 The Letter of Response